Master of Arts in Education: Teacher Preparation Program

 |Last Date for Completed Application (including received test scores: Praxis and ASLPI results):

-The Graduate School admission requirements and program requirements are essentially the same for all four Teacher Preparation degrees.
+The Graduate School admission requirements and program requirements are essentially the same for all four Teacher Preparation Programs.
 Prerequisites and plans of studies vary by degree and are described in the individual program pages.

 Program Specific Requirements